junxit/us-congress-code/title-47/chapter-1/sec-1-to-6.md

 Section 6, R.S. § 5265; act June 19, 1934, ch.
 652, § 601, 48 Stat.
 1101, provided that rights were not transferable.

+### Statutory Notes and Related Subsidiaries

 ### Effective Date of Repeal

-Section 3 of act July 16, 1947, provided that: “This Act [repealing sections 1 to 6 and 8 of this title] shall take effect on the tenth day following the enactment date thereof [July 16, 1947].”
+Act July 16, 1947, ch.
+256, § 3, 61 Stat.
+327, provided that: “This Act [repealing sections 1 to 6 and 8 of this title] shall take effect on the tenth day following the enactment date thereof [July 16, 1947].”

 ### Authority of Federal Communications Commission; Effect of Repeal

-Section 2 of act July 16, 1947, provided that: “Nothing in this Act [repealing sections 1 to 6 and 8 of this title] shall limit the authority of the Federal Communications Commission under the provisions of the Communications Act of 1934, as amended [chapter 5 of this title], to prescribe charges, classifications, regulations, and practices, including priorities, applicable to Government communications.”
+Act July 16, 1947, ch.
+256, § 2, 61 Stat.
+327, provided that: “Nothing in this Act [repealing sections 1 to 6 and 8 of this title] shall limit the authority of the Federal Communications Commission under the provisions of the Communications Act of 1934, as amended [chapter 5 of this title], to prescribe charges, classifications, regulations, and practices, including priorities, applicable to Government communications.”